kajgm/websalestracker/README.md

 $ python salestracker.py
 ```

-Optionally, you may use command line arguments to specify the number of initial posts and the sorting method
+Optionally, you may use command line arguments to specify the number of initial posts per subreddit and the sorting method

 > Default is 'new' and 10